On This page

 Nursing Home Abuse Takes Several Forms:

-• Sexual abuse — This includes any non-consensual sexual contact between nursing home personnel and a resident.
-Sexual abuse in a nursing home is particularly troubling because the resident is typically incapacitated to some degree, and the staff member generally has a degree of power, authority and dominance over them.
+• Sexual Abuse: This includes any non-consensual sexual contact between nursing home personnel and a resident.
+Sexual abuse in a nursing home is particularly troubling because the resident is typically incapacitated to some degree, and the staff member generally has a degree of power, authority, and dominance over them.
 Sexual abuse does not necessarily have to include touching.
 It could consist of forcing a resident to view pornography or other people’s sexual acts or forcing the resident to undress for no reason.
+The nursing home can also be held accountable for failing to prevent or react to resident-on-resident sexual assaults and harassment.

 Signs of Nursing Home Neglect and Abuse